elecfreaks/learn-en/microbitKit/microbit-xgo-robot-kit/calibrate-xgo-with-the-standards.md

-Put the XGO as the picture shows, we recommend to put it on a plain paper to make the body be flush with the floor, and thighs at 90° angle to body, calves at 90° angle to thighs, calves to ground.
+Put the XGO as the picture shows, we recommend putting it on plain paper to make the body flush with the floor, and thighs at 90° angle to the body, calves at 90° angle to thighs, and calves to the ground.